960bg/rsschool-cv_0/cv.md

 ---
 ## About Me
- Hello, my name is Mikhail Dementiev, and I'm studying front-end developer at Rolling Scopes School.
+ Hello, my name is Mihail Dementev, and I'm studying front-end developer at Rolling Scopes School.
 I intend to successfully complete my training and become a professional developer.
 Now training is not as easy as expected, but I'm working on it.
 The profession of a front-end developer turned out to be incredibly exciting for me, here I discovered a whole world of new interesting technologies that I want to quickly comprehend and succeed in this.

 ---
 ## Skills
-+ JavaScript (basic)
++ JavaScript
-+ 1С
++ Html
-+ Delphi
++ Css
 + Git
 + VS Code